 - You can also use brown rice if you choose, it will just need to cook about 10-15 minutes longer.

-- Add some protein to your rice with some fried tofu for a delicious addition to this rice!
+Add some protein to your rice with some fried tofu for a delicious addition to this rice!
+You can also throw in some chickpeas, vegan chicken, or easy seitan chunks for a more filling meal.

 You can keep your rice in the fridge for up to 5 days or in the freezer for up to 3 months if kept in a sealed container.
 This recipe makes a lot of rice, but it will still taste great reheated, that is why I love it for meal prep!
 You can use it for lunches all week or keep it in the freezer to reheat for a full meal on a night when you don't feel like cooking.